likhitnaidu/likhitnaidu/README.md

 ## Projects

-### Recyclytix
+### Gesture Based IDE
-Waste management awareness platform with integrated maps and guides.
+An IDE type interface which works with hand gestures using mediapipe

 🔗 https://github.com/likhitnaidu/recyclytix